-Tushar is currently a junior double-majoring in Computer Engineering and Computer Science.
+Tushar is currently a senior double-majoring in Computer Engineering and Computer Science.
 He was part of the Clark Summer Undergraduate Research Program, and has done artificial intelligence projects in the past, working with images and regression.
 He is passionate about science, math, and engineering, and is always curious to learn more.
 In his free time, he likes to listen to music.
 He also plays the piano and the viola.

 Director of Technology

 Caleb is a senior in Computer Science who enjoys expressing problem solutions through coding.
 He studies fog computing as a research assistant at the Advanced Networks Research Lab.
 He is interested in all things tech - from augmented reality wearables to eccentric robot companions.
 He has built web and mobile applications with Angular, React, Polymer and Android Studio.
 Caleb can be found playing the piano, messing with Unity, or asleep with his VR headset on.